What would you do if you found out your teen is sexually active?

 Dealing with the deed

-If you do find out that your kids are having sex, Melistas says it’s best to gather the facts and figure out what you need to do to help them.
+If you do find out that your teen is sexually active, Melistas says it’s best to gather the facts and figure out what you need to do to help him or her.

 Instead, drive home everything that comes along with the decision to have sex.

-And if you actually walk in on your kid doing in the act, breathe and don’t over-react.
+And if you actually walk in on your kid in the act, breathe and don’t overreact.

 “We’ve had (instances in which) the children are not allowed to do things by themselves anymore,” she explains.